voltrb/volt-browser_irb/README.md

 Restart the server, and press ESCAPE to toggle the irb on the page.

+## Helpers

+### tp

+volt-browser_irb adds the ```#tp``` helper method to the Promise object (short for then_puts).
+Calling .tp on the promise will print a ```.inspect``` of the promises resolves value or rejected error when it resolves.
+Typically in volt in development, this will be right away, so it can act a little similar to how you might use .sync.inspect on the server.

 ## TODO

 Currently browser-irb is pretty simple, here's some things I want to add: